ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 ### Modeling algorithm:

-We have checked the performance of Lasso Regression, Random Forest and Lasso Regression (Lasso Regression had slightly worse predictions in terms of R² and RMSE (while Ridge applies L2 regularization, helping to prevent overfitting) and Random Forest had higher  RMSE than Ridge and much slower performance).
+We have checked the performance of Ridge Regression, Random Forest and Lasso Regression (Lasso Regression had slightly worse predictions in terms of R² and RMSE (while Ridge applies L2 regularization, helping to prevent overfitting) and Random Forest had higher  RMSE than Ridge and much slower performance).
 We chose the Ridge Regression.
 We needed to find the optimal alpha out of [1, 10, 50, 100, 500] for our Ridge Regression to balance bias and variance.
 We used GridSearchCV to select the best value of our hyperparameter from the range of values  [1, 10, 50, 100, 500] and performed cross-validation (cv=3) (we used neg_root_mean_squared_error for scoring).

 #### Baseline’s model performance: